-This program supports the planning, design, and implementation of IT infrastructure projects to improve efficiency and easy of use across the transportation system.
-The SFMTA maintains a wide array of IT assets across the city, from Wi-Fi and telephony systems, to the fiber network that provides the internal communication backbone of the Muni Metro system.
+The Communications and Information Technology program consists of the planning, design, and implementation of information technology infrastructure to improve internal operations, customer experience, and efficiency and ease of use across the transportation system.

+The SFMTA maintains a wide array of IT assets across the City, from Wi-Fi and telephony systems, to the fiber network that provides the internal communication backbone of the Muni Metro system.

-Projects that are planned for the next five years include Replace and upgrade core network infrastructure; implement video-based safety program to provide safety record through monitoring operator performance; upgrade Agency's video analytic system to monitor safety footage intelligently, upgrade routers on fleet vehicles to support safety requirements by providing remote video streaming and extraction functions; and install cameras on fleet to record Transit Only Lane Enforcement violations.
+The projects planned for the next five years include the replacement and upgrade of core network infrastructure; implementation of a video-based safety program providing safety record through the monitoring of operator performance; upgrade the Agency's video analytic system to monitor safety footage intelligently; upgrade routers on fleet vehicles to support safety requirements by providing remote video streaming and extraction functions; and install cameras on fleet to record Transit Only Lane Enforcement violations.

-These initiatives all contribute to a more efficient and secured network, as well as, help passengers to better integrate the transit system into their day-to-day lives.
+These initiatives all contribute to a more efficient and secured network, as well as help passengers integrate the transit system into their day-to-day lives.